-The mathematics camp, run by a research network called MITACS, brought 30 math students from Canada and around the world to SFU in Burnaby.
+The mathematics camp, run by a research network called MITACS, brought 30 math students from Canada and around the world to SFU in Burnaby, B.C., where they have been divided into groups and assigned to five projects.

 Other projects include improving underwater sensors used to track the movements of marine life along the West Coast, modelling the daily energy consumption of buildings and measuring the impact of medical delays as patients move through different units of a hospital.